newrelic-experimental/learn-labs-advance-your-nrql/lab-01/readme.md

 ADD to cart: http://addtocart/35e80ca05773/item" body: {"item":"Cheese","itemId":"77697861","unitPrice":"$14.00"}
 ```

 You can see within this text string there is lots of buried information.
 There is what looks like a cart ID in that URL (`35e80ca05773`), an item name, itemId and a unitPrice field.
-This looks like its logging the addition of items to a shopping cart - thats really useful business data if we could access it!
+This looks like its logging the addition of items to a shopping cart - that's really useful business data if we could access it!

 ### ✏️ Challenge #5
 To give us a good feel for how much business our online shop is doing it would be great to know how many unique carts (i.e. customers) there are at any given time.
 Write a pattern to capture the cartID from the URL in the log message and count how many unique carts there have been over the last hour.
 Here is a query to use as a starting point: